brndnsvr/JunosCommander/prompt-docs/dev-environment-setup.md

 For issues or questions:
 - Check the troubleshooting section
 - Review logs in `logs/` directory
-- Contact the team lead
+- Email: seaverb@icloud.com
-- Create an issue in the repository
+- Create an issue at: https://github.com/brndnsvr/JunosCommander/issues